 If you’re interested in those, here are a few to start with:

-- What’s the Big Deal With ABA Therapy? by Autistic Mama, an autistic woman and mom of 6 neurodiverse kiddos
+- What’s the Big Deal With ABA Therapy? by Autistic Mama, an Autistic woman and mom of 6 neurodivergent kiddos

 - Ido in Autismland, a book by Ido Kedar about his experiences as a non-speaking Autistic boy

 - The Influence of Others by Ariane Zurcher, the mother of a non-speaking Autistic girl